Regional district procedure bylaw

 - It may be appropriate to establish procedures that allow any member of the board to participate in discussions and debates (but not vote) in a commission meeting.

-A regional district board has the authority to conduct special board meetings electronically, and to allow board and committee members to participate electronically in their respective meetings.
+A regional district board has the authority to conduct regular, special and committee meetings electronically, and to allow board and committee members to participate electronically in their respective meetings.
 In order to exercise these powers, the board would establish specific rules of procedure in its procedure bylaw and meet the requirements under the Regional District Electronic Meetings Regulation.

 A regional district board may choose to establish rules of procedure on any other matter it considers important.
 For example: